mlysy/rodeo/docs/examples/tutorial.md

 ## Description

 **rodeo** is a fast Python library that uses [probabilistic numerics](http://probabilistic-numerics.org/) to solve ordinary differential equations (ODEs).
-That is, most ODE solvers (such as [Euler's method](https://en.wikipedia.org/wiki/Euler_method)) produce a deterministic approximation to the ODE on a grid of size $\Delta t$.
+That is, most ODE solvers (such as [Euler's method](https://en.wikipedia.org/wiki/Euler_method)) produce a deterministic approximation to the ODE on a grid of step size $\Delta t$.
 As $\Delta t$ goes to zero, the approximation converges to the true ODE solution.
-Probabilistic solvers also output a solution an a grid of size $\Delta t$; however, the solution is random.
+Probabilistic solvers also output a solution on a grid of size $\Delta t$; however, the solution is random.
 Still, as $\Delta t$ goes to zero, the probabilistic numerical approximation converges to the true solution.

 For the basic task of solving ODEs, **rodeo** provides a probabilistic solver, `rodeo`, for univariate process $x(t)$ of the form